 1. Save Time

 Partnering with a virtual receptionist streamlines your business’ communication needs.
 It ensures that all customers have a personalised point of contact 24hrs a day, 7 days a week.
 Understandingly, it can be frustrating from a customer perspective when the company you are trying to speak to doesn’t answer, or the call diverts to an automated voicemail.
-A virtual reception service ensures that your business never misses a call again.
+A virtual receptionist ensures that your business never misses a call again.

-Furthermore, the scope of a virtual reception service is extremely broad.
-A virtual receptionist can offer live answering, after-hours call handling, overflow call handling, triage and escalation management, help-desk and technical support, bookings and appointment scheduling, email and support services, as well as live chat and social media management and more.
+Furthermore, the scope of a VR is extremely broad.
+A virtual receptionist can offer live answering, after-hours call handling, overflow call handling, triage and escalation management, help-desk and technical support, bookings and appointment scheduling, email and support services, as well as live chat and social media management, and more.
 You can also add instructions to the service for the virtual receptionist to follow.
-For example, you may want the virtual receptionist to advise a specific timeframe to expect a call back or to stipulate that you’re in a meeting, or perhaps not available until tomorrow.
+For example, you may want to advise a specific timeframe to expect a call back or to stipulate that you’re in a meeting, or perhaps not available until tomorrow.
 The degree to which a virtual receptionist can assist your business is almost limitless.
 In conjunction with this flexibility, a virtual receptionist is also available 24/7.
 Unlike a traditional in-house receptionist who may only be available between 9-5pm, a virtual receptionist is available 24/7, meaning that your clients always have a point of contact during periods of full capacity or business closure.
 You may only want the virtual receptionist to answer the calls before opening hours or after-hours.
 It is in this way that a virtual reception service offers flexibility to businesses.
 With the right workflow and triage rules applied, this is a powerful asset to any customer service organisation.

 2. Save Money

 Instead of employing an in-house receptionist who might not be fully utilised, it is cheaper to utilise a virtual receptionist.
 When you employ an in-house receptionist, you’re subject to an array of employee expenses, some of which include salaries, commissions, worker’s compensation, annual or sick leave, superannuation and more.
 These are all fixed costs and must be paid.
 In contrast, a virtual receptionist utilises usage-based pricing.
 This means that you pay per call taken.
 It delivers better cost efficiency because you pay for each call taken.
-Rather than paying a fixed salary to an in-house receptionist, a virtual reception services allows you to convert your fixed costs into variable costs.
+Rather than paying a fixed salary to an in-house receptionist, a virtual reception service allows you to convert your fixed costs into variable costs.
 In this way, a virtual receptionist service reduces the inherent costs associated with recruitment, hiring and training.
 Cutting and controlling these expenses allows for the allocation of funds to other departments essential to success.

 Scalability is an additional consideration when deciding to use a virtual reception service.
 A virtual reception service allows you to scale your resources without investing in further management, capital or infrastructure.
 This has allowed many businesses leverage their cost savings and invest in other areas to facilitate expansion and growth.
 Businesses can engage a virtual receptionist for a fraction of the cost, compared to many other alternatives.